Skip to content

 Cryptex Digital Market Cap Index

-Version 2.0 — February 2026.
-A sector-stratified, equal-weighted-within-tier framework governing constituent eligibility, weighting, rebalancing, and oracle infrastructure.
+Version 3.0, March 2026.
+A sector-stratified, market-cap weighted within defined tier allocation constraints framework governing constituent eligibility, weighting, rebalancing, and oracle infrastructure.

 1. Index Overview